Richard Vinroot: Early life

-The son of a Swedish immigrant, Richard Vinroot was raised in Mecklenburg County schools becoming student body president at East Mecklenburg High School, where he graduated from in 1959.
+The son of a Swedish immigrant, Richard Vinroot was raised in Mecklenburg County schools, becoming student body president at East Mecklenburg High School, where he graduated from in 1959.
 He was a high school athlete in three sports and captained the basketball and football teams.
 He won a Morehead Scholarship to attend the University of North Carolina at Chapel Hill, where he earned a bachelor's degree in 1963 and a Juris Doctor degree in 1966.
 He served as class president in his junior and senior years.
 Vinroot's height is billed at 6'7", and he played college basketball for the North Carolina Tar Heels under Dean Smith.

 Vinroot married his wife Judy (Allen) Vinroot, whom he met while both were students at University of North Carolina.
 They have three children, Richard Vinroot Jr., Laura Vinroot Poole, and Katy Vinroot O'Brien, all of whom graduated from UNC-Chapel Hill.

 Military

 From January 1967 to 1968, he was in the United States Army where he served in the 1st Signal Brigade.
-He was at Fort Jackson, South Carolina and Fort Dix, New Jersey.
+After basic training at Fort Bragg, he was stationed at Fort Jackson, South Carolina for six months.
 In November 1967, he deployed to Vietnam during the Vietnam War and was awarded a Bronze Star Medal.
+While in Vietnam, he did legal assistance as part of the Judge Advocate Department of the 1st Signal Brigade.